jeras/synthesis-primitives/README.md

 matches the encoding used at the input into each block.

-Another restriction is that the tree structure must be regular, each node connects to a `SPLIT` number of inputs.
+Another restriction is that the tree structure must be regular, each node connects to a `SPLIT` number of sub-nodes.
-In case the node performs a reduction to a scalar `SPLIT` can be any integer.
+`SPLIT` can be any integer in case the node performs a reduction to a scalar and it can have other inputs/outputs of the same `WIDTH`.
 In case the node performs a reduction to a logarithm of 2, only power of 2 `SPLIT` values are possible.
 For now this document only discusses this two reduction options.

 The main advantage of tree structures is improved asymptotical propagation delay with a logarithmic O(log(WIDTH)) dependency on problem size.

+In this document tree structures are mainly implemented using **recursion**.

 ![Tree structure.](doc/structure_tree.svg)